Fritz Duquesne: 1919 to 1939

 After his arrest in New York, and while awaiting extradition to Britain on murder charges, Duquesne pretended to be paralyzed.
 He was sent to the prison ward at Bellevue Hospital.
 On 25 May 1919, after nearly two years of feigning paralysis and just days before his extradition, he disguised himself as a woman and escaped by cutting the bars of his cell and climbing over the barrier walls to freedom.
 Police Commissioner Richard E. Enright sent out the following bulletin:

 This man is partly paralysed in the right leg and always carries a cane.
 May apply for treatment at a hospital or private physician.
 He also has a skin disease which is a form of eczema.
 If located, arrest, hold and wire, Detective Division, Police Headquarters, New York City, and an officer will be sent for him with necessary papers.

 The London Daily Mail published the following on 27 May 1919:

 Col. Fritz du Quesne, a fugitive from justice, is wanted by His Majesty's government for trial on the following charges: Murder on the high seas; the sinking and burning of British ships; the burning of military stores, warehouses, coaling stations, conspiracy, and the falsification of Admiralty documents.

 Duquesne fled to Mexico and Europe, but in 1926 he moved back to New York and assumed a new identity as Frank de Trafford Craven.
 He worked for Joseph P. Kennedy's Film Booking Offices of America (FBO Pictures), and later RKO Pictures, as part of the publicity staff.
-As part of this job he moved back to Manhattan, where he was well known under his real name.
-In 1930, Duquesne moved to the Quigley Publishing Company, a producer of movie magazines, and he called himself Major Craven.
+As part of this job he moved back to Manhattan, where he was well-known under his real name.
+In 1930, Duquesne moved to the Quigley Publishing Company, a producer of movie magazines, and called himself Major Craven.